Construction Dust & Debris

 Construction Dust Rules

-The DEP promulgated best management practices to control for the emission of dust from construction related activities.
-Section 24-146(c) of the New York City Administrative Code states, in summary, that no Person shall cause or permit a building or road to be constructed without taking such cautions as may be ordered by the commissioner to prevent particulate matter from becoming airborne.
+DEP promulgated best management practices to control the emission of dust from construction related activities.
+Section 24-146(c) of the New York City Administrative Code states, in summary, that no person shall cause or permit a building or road to be constructed without taking such cautions as may be ordered by the commissioner to prevent particulate matter from becoming airborne.
 Subsection (f) of the Code states that demolition by toppling of walls shall not occur except when approved by the commissioner.
-This subsection read in tangent with subsection (c) as explained above, essentially required the DEP commissioner to promulgate rules concerning dust control in the above circumstances.
+Read together, the two sections of the Code require the commissioner of DEP to promulgate rules to control dust during construction or demolition.

 Dust Plan Mitigation Form